 Fintech companies are the reason financial institutions are enjoying a boost in status.
-Depending on whom you talk to, fintech is the reason they have seen a boost in membership and accelerated lending growth.
+Depending on whom you talk to, fintech is the reason they have seen an increase in membership and accelerated lending growth.
 However, in a NAFCU Credit Union Monitoring Survey this past February, 75% of respondents February indicated levels of being “somewhat” or “very” concerned about the rising rate of fintech companies, and how it could impact the financial marketplace at large.

 Why Fintech is a Concern to Credit Unions

 Of particular concern are credit and digital payments.
 Survey respondents indicated that these have the potential to be “significantly” disruptive, mostly because consumer preferences are shifting in favor of faster technologies that are more innovative.
-(Not to mention the cybersecurity concerns that comes with it.)
-The majority of respondents cited credit or digital payments as fintech market segments with the most potential to directly compete with credit union services.
+(Not to mention the cybersecurity concerns that come with it.)
+The majority of respondents cited credit or digital payments as fintech market segments with the most potential to compete directly with credit union services.

 Not surprisingly, 90% of credit unions favor tighter control on fintech companies via federal regulation, with 70% willing to tie these companies to the same regulatory standards as traditional financial institutions.
 It appears credit unions view fintech as a threat.
 However, there is always another side.
-The following will cast fresh perspective on the issue.
+The following will cast a fresh perspective on the issue.

 How Fintech is Helping Credit Unions

 Fintech includes a menagerie of services, not all of which directly compete with credit union services.
-Rather, many fintech services (and the companies offering them) absolutely prop up credit unions, allowing you to offer your members the best possible experience possible, at all possible moments (literally).
+Rather, many fintech services (and the companies offering them) prop up credit unions, allowing you to offer your members the best possible experience possible, at all possible moments (literally).
 Despite sometimes egregious core IT contracts that prevent smaller credit unions from leveraging cutting edge technology, fintech is being used by some credit unions to strengthen their brand.
-It goes back to the credit union mission to serve the needs of their members.
-By approaching fintech with this in mind allows credit unions to cherry-pick the best in the way of apps, data systems management and forms providers.
+It goes back to the credit union mission to serve the needs of its members.
+By approaching fintech with this in mind allows credit unions to cherry-pick the best in the way of apps, data systems management, and forms providers.

-Apps are one area in particular where credit unions are making the best use of fintech.
+Apps are one area in particular, where credit unions are making the best use of fintech.
 Some vetting may be in order first, but once you filter out the non-essential and functionally redundant apps, you can find gold.
 This is especially true if you focus on apps that strengthen the relationship between credit union members and the credit union.